On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: Embedding extensions and the cofinality of

 \section{Embedding extensions and the cofinality of $\Theta$}

 Having proved the main theorem, we now establish some more features of the model $\Lll[j]$.
-We begin with an examination of existence and uniqueness of extensions of elementary embeddings, and the relationship of these issues to $\cof(\Theta)$.
-We carry on using notation as in the previous section; in particular, $\lambda$ is an even ordinal, and we write $\Lll=L(V_{\lambda+1})$ and $\Theta=\Theta_{V_{\lambda+1}}^{\Lll}$.
-However, we don't assume $I_{0,\lambda}$ in general.
+We begin with an examination of existence and uniqueness of extensions of elementary embeddings, and the relationship of these issues to $\cof(\Theta)$, in the case that $V_{\lambda+1}\sub\Lll$; however, we don't assume $I_{0,\lambda}$ in general.
+So in this section we will consider models of form $\Lll=L(V_{\lambda+1})$, sometimes under the added assumption that $\lambda$ is even and $I_{0,\lambda}$ holds.
+We carry on using notation as in the previous section.
 First an observation which follows easily from the calculations with ultrapowers in the previous section.